The Ultimate Guide to December Holiday Events in San Diego

 Helen Woodward Animal Center’s Frosty Farm

 Frosty Farm attendees get to take pictures with Santa and his “polar dog” and each child will receive a special toy from Santa himself.
-Guests can participate in cookie decorating, face painting, faux snow, crafts, a hot chocolate station, animal encounters including alpacas, chinchillas, doves, sheep, chickens and Blitzen, the Miniature Horse “Reindeer”.
-There will also be a caricature artist and live music.
+Guests can participate in crafts, face painting, hot cocoa station, cookie decorating, elf obstacle course, story with Santa and a number of animal encounters.
 Register to attend online.
 Guests will also need to reserve a time to see Santa.
-Dates and times: Weekends, December 5-6, December 12-13 and December 18-19 from 9:00 a.m. – 1:00 p.m.
-Cost is $23 for adults and $12 for children.
+Dates and times: Weekends, December 3—4, December 10—11 from 9:00 a.m. – 1:00 p.m.
+Cost is $19.99 for adults and $9.99 for children.

 Jungle Bells at the San Diego Zoo

 There will be holiday decor, photos with Santa, snow flurries and more as the San Diego Zoo celebrates the holidays.
 Ride the Twinkle Lights Trolley to tour an array of animal light sculptures, enjoy jingly, jazzy carols, acrobatic trampoline elves, and more.
-Cost to enter is included with admission.
-Dates and time: From December 12 – January 3 from 9:00am-8:00pm.
+It’s also a chance to see the larger-than-life centennial animal puppets of “The Journey”—lit up and aglow for the holidays in celebration of the Zoo’s 100th birthday.
+Cost to enter is included with admission (see how to save on San Diego Zoo tickets).
+Dates and time: From December 2 – January 10 from 9:00 a.m.—8:00 p.m.

 SeaWorld’s Christmas Celebration

-This year features Shamu® Christmas Miracles, a whale of a holiday show with SeaWorld’s family of killer whales as the stars, and Dolphin Island Christmas, a holiday party celebrated dolphin-style with a tropical twist.
-In addition to the special holiday-themed animal shows, the park will be brimming with yuletide cheer, as Christmas characters meet and mingle with guests, and Mrs. Claus brings a little holiday magic to everyone.
+In addition to the special holiday-themed animal shows, the park will be brimming with yuletide cheer, as Christmas characters meet and mingle with guests, and Mrs. Claus brings a little holiday magic to everyone in Santa’s Christmas Village.
+You can also have breakfast with Shamu and Santa.
 All the festivities can be enjoyed amongst more than one million low-energy holiday lights throughout the park.
 Cost is include with admission.
-Dates: November 21 – January 3 during park opening hours.
+Dates: November 19 – January 1 during park opening hours.

 Balboa Park December Nights

 A two-day holiday celebration of food, entertainment and fun where the numerous museums and cultural institutions in Balboa Park, the nation’s largest urban cultural park, open their doors free of charge.
 December Nights festivities in the park include carolers, live music, holiday light displays, theater and dance performances and delicious foods from around the world.
-Date and time: December 4 and 5 from 3:00 p.m. – 11:00 p.m. on Friday and 12:00 p.m. – 11:00 p.m. on Saturday.
+Date and time: December 2 and 3 from 3:00 p.m.—11:00 p.m. on Friday and 12:00 p.m.—11:00 p.m. on Saturday.
 Admission is free.

 Garden of Lights

 The San Diego Botanic Garden lights up for the holidays after dusk complete with horse-drawn wagon rides, holiday crafts, visits with Santa, snow for sledding (on selected evenings) and so much more.
-Dates and times: December 5 – 23 and 26 – 30 from 5:00 p.m. – 9:00 p.m.
+Dates and times: December 3—23 and 26—30 from 5:00 p.m.—9:00 p.m.

 San Diego’s Outdoor Ice Skating Rinks